 SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): 100+ fighter-bombers, A-20s, B-25s and B-24s pound targets of opportunity in the Wewak-Hansa

 Bay area throughout the day.
 Lost is P-47D "The Golden Gopher" 42-75239 (survived).
 The 68th Troop Carrier Squadron, 433d Troop Carrier

 Group, based at Nadzab sends a detachment to operate from Tadji with C 47s.

 B-24s hit targets of opportunity on Halmahera and bomb Bosnik.
-B-25s hit Larot, Celebes Islands and Saumlakki on Tanimbar.
+B-25s hit Larot on Celebes and Saumlakki on Tanimbar.